AlephAlpha/Nekomata/doc/Tutorial.md

 ## Data Types

-Nekomata has three data types: integers, strings, and lists.
+Nekomata has three data types: numbers, strings, and lists.

-### Integers
+### Numbers

-Integers in Nekomata are arbitrary-precision.
+Numbers in Nekomata are arbitrary-precision rational numbers.

-Since the symbol `-` is already used for subtraction, when you want to push a negative integer, you need to use the built-in function for negation, `_`.
-For example, when you want to push the integer `-1` onto the stack, you need to write `1_`.
+Since the symbol `-` is already used for subtraction, when you want to push a negative number, you need to use the built-in function for negation, `_`.
+For example, when you want to push the number `-1` onto the stack, you need to write `1_`.

-Integers in lists are written as normal, e.g., `[-1, -2, -3]`.
+Numbers in lists are written as normal, e.g., `[-1, -2, -3/4]`.

 When you want to push two or more integers onto the stack, you can separate them with spaces.
 For example, `1 2 3` pushes the integers `1`, `2`, and `3` onto the stack. `123` pushes the integer `123`.